Atiyah-Segal completion for the Hermitian K-theory of Symplectic Groups: Grothendieck-Witt rings of some classifying spaces

+Let $S$ be a scheme of finite type over a field $k$.
+Our standing assumption that $\cha(k) \neq 2$ is not necessary for any of the results of this section.

-\paragraph{Classifying spaces} We now fix a linear algebraic group \(G\) over $\Spec k$.
-Note that $G \times_k S$ will be smooth and affine over $S$, as well as a \(\tau\)-sheaf on $\Sm_S$; for most of the discussion that follows, we only need this sheaf.
-The \emph{simplicial classifying space} \(\BG\) is defined in \cite{morel99} as the nerve of \(G\) viewed as a presheaf of groupoids with a single object (so the $n$-simplices are $\BG_n := G^{\times n}$ and face and degeneracy maps are given by composition and inserting identities, as usual). \begin{definition} For a subcanonical topology \(\tau\), the \emph{\(\tau\)-classifying space} $\B_{\tau}G$ of $G$ is defined as $\B_{\tau}G := L_{\tau}(\BG)$. \end{definition} Note that \(\B_{\tau}G\) is well-defined -- irrespective of any particular choice of fibrant replacement functor -- up to objectwise weak equivalence.
+\paragraph{Classifying spaces} We now fix a $\tau$-sheaf of groups \(G\) over $S$.
+In applications, $G$ will often be a linear algebraic group over $\Spec k$ base changed to $S$.

+The \emph{simplicial classifying space} \(\B{G}\) is defined in \cite{morel99} as the nerve of \(G\) viewed as a presheaf of groupoids with a single object (so the $n$-simplices are $\B{G}_n := G^{\times n}$ and face and degeneracy maps are given by composition and inserting identities, as usual).